 Easy chords for beginners

 Guitar chords for beginners are something that lots of people are asking for.
-Chords seem to be one of the first things you learn on the guitar and to know a couple of easy guitar chords are a great way to get started – many songs are actually consisting of only three to four chords.
+Chords seem to be one of the first things you learn on the guitar and to know a couple of easy guitar chords is a great way to get started – many songs are actually consisting of only three to four chords.

 Basic major and minor chords